keshawngod86-cmd/expense-tracker/README.md

 # Expense Tracker

 A single-page dynamic website for recording, managing, filtering, and analysing personal expenses.
-This project was built for the Internet Programming assignment and demonstrates the use of **HTML, CSS, JavaScript, React, FastAPI, and MySQL** to implement a realistic full-stack CRUD application.
+This project was developed as an individual Internet Programming assignment and demonstrates the integration of **HTML, CSS, JavaScript, React, FastAPI, and MySQL** in a full-stack CRUD application.

 ---

 ## 1. Project Title

-**Expense Tracker – Single-Page Dynamic Website**
+**Expense Tracker – Single-Page Dynamic Web Application**

 ---

 ## 2. Problem This Website Solves

-Many people record spending in scattered notes or simple calculator apps, which makes it difficult to:
+Many users record daily expenses in notes apps, paper records, or simple calculator tools.
+These methods are often inconvenient because they do not support structured categorisation, quick editing, trend analysis, or persistent storage.

+This website solves that problem by allowing users to:
+- record expenses in one place,
-- organise expenses by category,
+- organise them by category,
 - update or remove incorrect records,
-- see monthly spending trends,
+- view summaries and trends,
-- analyse where money is being spent.

-This project solves that problem by providing a single-page interface where users can create, read, update, and delete expense records stored in a database.
-It also supports filtering and data visualisation so users can quickly understand their spending behaviour.
+- store the data in a real database.

 ---

 ## 3. Main Features

 - Single-page application behaviour using React
-- Add a new expense with:
+- Add a new expense record
-  - title
-  - category
-  - amount
-  - date
-  - description
-- View all stored expenses from the database
+- View all expense records from the database
 - Edit an existing expense
 - Delete an expense
+- Search by title or description
 - Filter by category
 - Filter by date range
-- Search by title or description
-- Category summary panel
+- Category summary display
+- Monthly and daily trend visualisation
-- Monthly bar chart
+- Interactive chart drill-down
-- Click a month to inspect daily spending
-- Click a day to inspect detailed expense records
-- Responsive card-based layout
 - MySQL database persistence

 ---